-Permitted Change nitted Changes to Salary Reduction Agreement to Reflect: Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Hours (e.g., full- time to part-time) Union (e.g., union to non-union) Reduction in hours of service, where employee expected to average less than 30 hours per week Revocation of coverage No No change permitted The employee must be in a position that was expected to average at least 30 hours of service per week and there was a change so that the employee will reasonably be expected to average less than 30 hours of service per week.
+Permitted Change s to Salary Reduction Ag reement to Reflect: Front Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Status Changes - the ese are the only categor ies of status changes th at are permitted Reduction in hours of service, where employee expected to average less than 30 hours per week For example: • Strike/lockout • Class (e.g., hourly to salaried) • Hours (e.g., full- time to part-time) • Union (e.g., union to non-union) Cancellation of coverage No No change permitted The employee must be in a position that was expected to average at least 30 hours of service per week, and there was a change so that the employee will reasonably be expected to average less than 30 hours of service per week.
 Eligibility for the employer's health plan need not be affected by the change in the expected hours of service.
 The cancellation of coverage under the employer's health coverage corresponds to the intended enrollment of the employee (and any related individuals) in another plan that provides minimum essential coverage.
-Coverage under the new plan must be effective no later than the first day of the second month following the month that the employer coverage is cancelled. ☐ Yes ☐ No Employer may rely on a reasonable representation of an employee and related
+Coverage under the new plan must be effective no later than the first day of the second month following the month that the employer coverage is canceled.
+Employer may rely on a reasonable representation of an employee and related individual who have enrolled or intend to enroll in another plan.
+Yes No

-Permitted Changes to Salary Reduction Agreement to Reflect: Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan individual who have enrolled or intent to enroll in another plan.
-Employee seeks to enroll in a QHP when the employee is eligible for a Marketplace Special enrollment Revocation of coverage No No change permitted An employee seeking to revoke his election to enroll in a Marketplace QHP may do so if the employee is eligible for Marketplace Special Enrollment period.
+Permitted Change s to Salary Reduction Ag reement to Reflect: Fuent Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Status Changes - the ese are the only categori ies of status changes the at are permitted Employee seeks to enroll in a Qualified Health Plan (QHP) when the employee is eligible for a Marketplace special enrollment Cancellation of coverage No No change permitted An employee seeking to revoke employee's election to enroll in a Marketplace QHP may do so if the employee is eligible for Marketplace special enrollment period.
 The revocation of the election for employer coverage must correspond to the intended enrollment of the employee (and any related individuals) in a QHP through the Marketplace.
 Coverage under the Marketplace QHP must be effective no later than the day immediately following the last day the original coverage was revoked.
-For additional insight, on Marketplace Special enrollment, please refer to the following link - https://www.healthcare.gov/coverage-outside- open-enrollment/special-enrollment-period/ ☐ Yes ☐ No
+For additional insight on Marketplace special enrollments, go to www.healthcare.gov.
+Yes No